Skip to main content

 4. Wait until the app is installed.
 Once the installation is complete, locate the app on the list:

-5. Click the app for additional configuration options.
-In the Users and groups tab, you can configure the app availability.
+2. Select the Javi app and configure its availability by clicking Edit availability.
 Change this setting to make it available to specific users or groups, and then review installation requests.
 To make Javi available by default, see Setup policies in Microsoft Teams documentation for details.

 Best practices